arjunsshah/AShah-Personal-Portfolio/README.md

 Arjun Shah Personal Portfolio Website

+NOTE: This project is still a work in progress regarding content and style.

 In this project, I sought to make my own website utilizing languages such as html, css, and javascript.
 The first reason for creating this website was to apply some of the frontend skills I learned in my previous internship at the startup CaseCtrl.
 The second reason is that I wanted to be able to show case some of my